-Walking in Moffat and its surrounds can be as challenging or as relaxed as you like.
+Walking in Moffat and all across Southwest Scotland can be as challenging or as relaxed as you like.

 Whether you want an all-day hike or just a gentle amble Moffat will be your perfect starting point.
 Look out for the many way-marked routes around town.

-Walking in Moffat means: clean air, crowd-free spaces and vistas at every turn.
+Walking in Moffat and all across Southwest Scotland means: clean air, crowd-free spaces and vistas at every turn.
 Which will entice you back again and again.
 One recent visitor called it: ‘A hill walker’s dream.’

 These are just a few of our favourite walks…